Toggle: English / Spanish

 Jaundice is a yellow color in the skin, mucus membranes, or eyes.
 The yellow color comes from bilirubin, a byproduct of old red blood cells.
 Jaundice is a sign of other diseases.

 This article discusses the possible causes of jaundice in children and adults.
-For information on jaundice in very young infants, see: Newborn jaundice
+Newborn jaundice occurs in very young infants.

 - Cancer of the pancreas